Stingless bee: Future

-Further complicating the issue, Africanized honey bees do not visit some flora, such as those in the tomato family, and several forest trees and shrubs, which rely on the native stingless bees for pollination.
-A decline in populations of native flora has already occurred in areas where stingless bees have been displaced by Africanized honey bees.

-An additional blow to the art of meliponine beekeeping is that many of the meliponine beekeepers are now elderly, and their hives may not be cared for once they die.
+An additional blow to the art of meliponine beekeeping is that many of the meliponicultores are now elderly, and their hives may not be cared for once they die.
 The hives are considered similar to an old family collection, to be parted out once the collector dies or to be buried in whole or part along with the beekeeper upon death.
 In fact, a survey of a once-popular area of the Maya lowlands shows the rapid decline of beekeepers, down to around 70 in 2004 from thousands in the late 1980s.
-It is traditional in the Maya lowlands that the hive itself or parts of the hive be buried along with the beekeeper to volar al cielo, "to fly to heaven".
 Conservation efforts are underway in several parts of Mesoamerica.